8 Best Practices for Getting the Most From Master Data Management

 #4 Organize master data for simplicity and scalability

-A lot of MDM best practice advice will tell you to start small, with one subset of data, organize it clearly, and gain early wins.
+Many MDM best practices suggest starting small, with one subset of data, organizing it clearly, and gaining early wins.
 Wading in like this is a tried-and-tested approach in business, but this approach might fail or create complications if your MDM is not built to scale.

 Traditional MDM systems are typically built as a monolith and have trouble scaling.
 Modern MDM is built on a scalable architecture to support a phased approach or to enable agility to respond to changing market conditions.
-With the ability to add more data attributes on the fly you can scale MDM to bring in more data, which is best practice number one.
+With the ability to add more data attributes on the fly you can scale MDM to bring in more data.

 Let’s face it, your data model will change over time.
 It’s important to have a flexible data model that allows you to make changes fast and add new attributes as needed.
 For example, perhaps demographic data is not good enough for segmentation and the business wants to add psychographic data to customer profiles.
 Or they want to indicate whether a customer is a healthcare provider or frontline worker to offer a special pricing offer.
 The flexibility that allows quick changes is the key to the digital economy.